damek/damek.github.io/index.md

 [Publications](#publications) | [Research](research.html) | [CV](cv.pdf) | [X](https://twitter.com/damekdavis) | [Github (current)](https://github.com/damek) | [Github (old)](https://github.com/COR-OPT) | [Google Scholar](https://scholar.google.com/citations?user=uGdPyZQAAAAJ&hl=en)

 I'm an Associate Professor in Wharton's Department of Statistics and Data Science.
 I was previously an Associate Professor at Cornell ORIE, an NSF Postdoctoral Fellow, and a PhD student in Math at UCLA under Wotao Yin (Alibaba) and Stefano Soatto (AWS AI).
 I was a long term visitor at the Simon's Institute in Fall 2017 (bridging discrete and continuous optimization) and Fall 2024 (LLM program).
+I am currently an associate editor at <a href="https://www.springer.com/journal/10107">Mathematical Programming</a> and <a href="https://www.springer.com/journal/10208">Foundations of Computational Mathematics</a>.

+**Teaching.** I'm teaching [STAT 4830: "Optimization in PyTorch"](STAT-4830) in Spring 2025.

 **Research Interests.** Optimization and machine learning.

+**Selected Awards.** I received a <a href="https://sloan.org/fellowships/">Sloan Research Fellowship in Mathematics</a>, an <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2047637">NSF CAREER Award</a>, and the <a href="https://www.siam.org/prizes-recognition/activity-group-prizes/detail/siag-opt-best-paper-prize">SIAM Activity Group on Optimization Best Paper Prize</a>.

 **Selected Works.** Read more about my research [here](research.md).
 Together with collaborators, I
 - Developed exponential accelerations of <a href="https://x.com/damekdavis/status/1841596498204880924">gradient descent</a>, <a href="https://twitter.com/damekdavis/status/1596616542396944384">semismooth Newton</a>, and <a href="https://twitter.com/damekdavis/status/1682737261727866882?s=20">the subgradient method</a>.